 My more technical of two AAW Symposium

-demonstrations this May will be a multi-axis

 teapot.
 I'll rehearse the demonstration at Cascade Woodturners' April meeting.
 I conceived this idea while watching Dale Larson demonstrate turning a sphere.
 I was thinking out loud about what else I could turn if I used the spigots upon which the initial sphere was turned.
-Dale suggested an off

-center doughnut chuck.
+Dale suggested an off initial sphere was turned.
+Dale suggested an off center doughnut chuck.
 I've been contemplating and re-designing the project for two years.
 Please join us in April and feel free to offer project and presentation suggestions.

-Steve Newberry,

-Vice President and April demonstrator

-HTHDHDT=How the Hell Did He Do That?
+Steve Newberry, Vice President and April demonstrator HTHDHDT=How the Hell Did He Do That?

-OUR MARCH DEMONSTRATOR WAS KATHLEEN DUNCAN!
+OUR MARCH DEMONSTRATOR IS KATHLEEN DUNCAN!